www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

       * [x] Require all Raters based on rater factories to have an explicitly programmed description, in order to always have useful reports.
       * [ ] Create solver able to calculate the next state.
+      * [ ] Add constraint to disallow changes to values, that are not of the next time.
+CURRENT
     * [ ] Support problem instances with more than 1 time step.
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.